svecile/Airgeddon_Notes/README.md

 ---
 ## Network Recon
 Next you are going to need to do some recon and figure out the type of network you are dealing with and what kind of security it has so you can attack it.
-There are two types personal and enterprise.
+To perform wireless recon you will have to put your WiFi adapter in monitor mode which is done by typing 2 on the main airgeddon screen.
+There are two types of networks you will encounter personal and enterprise.

 ### Network Type
 #### Enterprise Network